-Industrial Air Compressors for Light Industrial and Manufacturing
+Industrial Air Compressors for Commercial, Industrial and Manufacturing

-If you have more users or you need to run your compressors for long periods of time, you should look at the B4900 and B5900 ranges in ABAC Pro Frequent Use.
+If you have more users or you run your compressors for long periods of time, we often recommend the B4900 and B5900 ranges in ABAC Pro Frequent Use.
 You can pick low noise, tandem options.
 There are also models with integrated refrigerant dryers (with “FFO” in the name).
 These systems need 3-phase electricity.

 Diesel and petrol air compressors are a good option if you haven’t got access to the right electricity supply.
 The ABAC EngineAir compressor range features oil lubricated, belt driven compressors.
 If you need to move your compressor around, we have EngineAir mobile units.
 You can also pick an EngineAir to mount on a vehicle.